Aaron-Antal-Bento/snake-game/README.md

 🚀 Running the Game

-Download the latest release: Snake.exe allong with the recources folder.
+Download the latest release: SnakeGame.zip (this includes `Snake.exe` along with a `resources` folder).

-Ensure both Snake.exe and the recources folder are in the same folder and double-click to play!
+Extract the files from the .zip and ensure both `Snake.exe` and the `resources` folder are in the same directory.

+Double-click `Snake.exe` to play!